SIX x-clear Member Information

 SIX x-clear will only enter into and maintain direct relationships with custodians if this is permitted under law and by the relevant authorities.

 In order to avoid credit risk and preserve current and future values, SIX x-clear is restricted in its investments in financial instruments:

 - to high-quality counterparties with a minimum rating of AA- (as provided by Standard & Poor’s or the equivalent of any other major rating firm);

 - by the application of concentration limits and minimum issue size, duration and issuer domicile criteria;

 - by the limitation of their investment universe to securities eligible for transactions in repurchase agreements with central banks (to ensure short-term liquidity provision), whereby such an investment universe excludes securities issued by SIX SIS participants and SIX x-clear Members.

 Contracts and amendments are not published on the website and will be handed out as part of the onboarding process.

-SIX x-clear Ltd: Overview of Contractual Relationship with Members
+SIX x-clear AG: Overview of Contractual Relationship with Members

 (Valid as of July 2020)